grscheller/dotfiles/README.md

 ## Factoids

-* Tested regularly against Arch Linux and MacOS
+* Contains examples of Fish, Bash, and POSIX shell scripting
   * Assumes Fish version 3.0+
-* Contains examples of Fish, Bash, and POSIX shell scripting
-* Contain Pyenv hooks to manage Python versions and environments
+* Contains my Neovim configuration
+  * Assumes Neovim version 0.7.0+
   * Neovim configs are Lua based and use LSP heavily
   * Neovim configs are coming together, but still a work in progress
+* Contain Pyenv hooks to manage Python versions and environments
+* Tested regularly against Arch Linux
+* No longer tested regularly against MacOS